nordstrand/crapometer/README.md

 ## Mechanism

-The web site is is download twice in a Firefox container: first with no form of ad-blocking, and then with a pretty restrictive hosts file inject.
-The difference in download size is considers to consist of **crap**.
+The web site is is download twice in a Firefox container: first with no form of ad-blocking, and then with a pretty restrictive hosts file injected.
+The difference in download size is considered to consist of **crap**.

 A running dockerd is a prerequisite for executing this utillity.
+Docker-machine should work.